-The increase in assets side of the accounting equation shows the good position of the business as compared to the increase in the liability side of the business equation.
+The increase in the assets side of the accounting equation shows the good position of the business as compared to the increase in the liability side of the business equation.

 ASSETS = LIABILITIES+OWNER EQUITY

 The chance in assets occurred when the uses of assets changed but the total of assets remain same.
 Expenses cash used to purchase furniture.
 The composition changed but the total remains the same.
-The accounting equation is a mathematical expression which shows that the assets and liabilities of the business which are equal.
+The accounting equation is a mathematical expression that shows that the assets and liabilities of the business which are equal.
 The accounting equation is based on the dual aspect concept of accounting meaning because every transaction has two aspect debit and credit.
 Accounting equation base on single entry concepts.
 On every business transaction for every debit, there is an equivalent credit.

 ASSETS=CLAIM AGAINST ASSETS.